akhatarmourad/Car-Marketplace/README.md

   - **Shadcn UI:** A library for customizable UI components.

 - **Backend:**
-  - **Drizzle Eon:** An Ethereum development framework for interacting with smart contracts.
+  - **Drizzle ORM:** An ORM for managing database operations with a focus on type safety and ease of use.
+  - **Neon Tech:** A serverless Postgres database service for scalable and managed database solutions.

 - **Authentication:**
   - **Clerk:** A user authentication service for managing user accounts and sessions.